timofeysie/ruff-hashbrown/www/src/app/pages/docs/angular/start/quick.md

 ---

+## Running Examples

+We have two ways for you to get your hands on the code and play with hashbrown.

+- Click the **run** button to launch the examples below.
+- Or, [clone the repository](https://github.com/liveloveapp/hashbrown) and run our samples.
+You can learn more in the README.

+---

 ## Create Chat Resource

-The @hashbrownai/angular!chatResource:function is the main resource for interacting with a Large Language Model (LLM) via text.
+The @hashbrownai/angular!chatResource:function is the basic resource for interacting with a Large Language Model (LLM) via text.
 It provides a set of methods for sending and receiving messages, as well as managing the chat state.

 <www-code-example header="chat.component.ts" run="/examples/angular/chat">